mkarpoff/vim8-pack/README.md

 ```bash
 vim-pack upgrade [-s|--silent] [-d <dir>| --git-dir=<dir>]
 ```
-`-s| --silent` to hide output that normally goes to stdout

 `-d <dir> | --git-dir=<dir>` specify the name for the package directory by default it is `$HOME/.vim/pack/git-plugins`
+`-h | --help` display a really helpful message about how to use the program `-s | --silent` to hide output that normally goes to stdout `-t | --threads` Cause the script to pull multiple concurently.
+Will run with <num threads> threads.
+The default value is value is 1 thread per virtual core provided by the command nproc.
+Note: Only works if moreutils parallel or GNU parallel is installed otherwise it will do nothing `-v | --verbose` Prints out verbose output.

 ### To get list of upgrades for package